iExecBlockchainComputing/katacoda-scenario/ffmpeg/step1.md

 `npm -g install iexec`{{execute}}

-# Prepare your ffmpeg project

-## scaffold template
+# scaffold iExec Dapp template

  For this tutorial, we'll first scaffold the iexec dapp project template with the following command :